Cowboys’ Brett Maher misses 4 extra points, converts 5th try | Times Leader

 Click here to subscribe today or Login.

 TAMPA, Fla.
-(AP) — Dallas Cowboys kicker Brett Maher missed four straight extra points in Monday night’s NFC wild-card game against Tampa Bay, becoming the first player in NFL history to miss three or more in a playoff game.
+(AP) — Dallas Cowboys kicker Brett Maher missed four straight extra points in Monday night’s NFC wild-card game against Tampa Bay, becoming the first player in NFL history to miss that many in a game.

 Maher’s misses were the only thing going wrong for the Cowboys, who led the Buccaneers 24-0 after his 0-fer.
 Maher finally kicked one through the uprights on his fifth try, giving Dallas a 31-6 lead in the fourth quarter.